The Best Sherry’s from Jerez

 8. Fernando de Castilla

-A top-notch producer based in the historic town of Jerez, Fernando de Castilla today produces an exceptional collection of Classic and Antique Sherries from very old soleras.
-The Bodega is one of the region’s oldest, having been named after King Fernando III of Castile.
+A top-notch producer based in Jerez’s historic town, Fernando de Castilla today produces an exceptional collection of Classic and Antique Sherries from very old soleras.
+The Bodega is one of the region’s oldest, named after King Fernando III of Castile.
 Their classic range offers both superlative quality and value for money, particularly the salt-licked Manzanilla and the salty, utterly delicious Fino.
 However, the Antique Sherries are in an altogether superior league – complex, aged wines from some of the most prized soleras in Jerez.
 The Antique Palo Cortado is simply astonishing.

 Related Blog Posts: